Tropical storm warnings have been issued for the Southeast coast - KESQ

 By Hannah Gard and Haley Brink, CNN

-Four has a 70% chance of formation within the next 48 hours, according to the NHC.
-A hurricane hunter aircraft is scheduled to fly into the system Monday afternoon to provide more data on its strength.

-Tropical Depression Four has sustained wind gusts of 35 miles per hour.
-Winds are expected to strengthen to 40 miles per hour before landfall.
-The criteria for a tropical storm classification is sustained winds of 39 to 73 miles per hour.
+The fourth named storm of the 2021 season, Danny developed into a tropical depression late Monday morning and a tropical storm by mid-afternoon.
+The storm developed just off the coast of South Carolina, so it had little time to gain strength before making landfall.

+All tropical storm warnings have been discontinued and Danny is expected to dissipate Tuesday, the hurricane center said.

-It is moving west-northwest at 15 to 25 miles per hour and will bring a few inches of rainfall to the Georgia and South Carolina coasts through Tuesday.
+It was moving west-northwest at 15 mph and was forecast to bring up to two inches of rain with locally higher amounts in coastal regions of Georgia and southern South Carolina overnight.

-“Impacts associated with it should come in the form of localized heavy rainfall, gusty winds, enhanced rip currents, and a low threat of tornadoes,” the National Weather Service in Charleston said.

-The Storm Prediction Center (SPC) is tasked with monitoring the tornado risk.
-If the tropical depression intensifies, the tornado threat could increase as it makes landfall, prompting a marginal risk of severe weather to be issued.
+“This region has been dry, limiting potential widespread flooding impacts, however, local flooding impacts, especially in urban areas along the southern South Carolina and Georgia coast, cannot be ruled out at this time,” the NHC said.

 Typical early season tropical activity